 Making coffee ice cubes is a great way to add caffeine to your morning drink without diluting your coffee!
 You can use any brew you want — regular or decaf — and adjust the amount of coffee used according to your personal taste.

 You can use coffee ice cubes in any iced coffee you like.
 Most of the time, I like to add these ice cubes to my cold brew coffee or iced coffee.

-If you’re interested in trying out a few of my favorite coffees I like to add these coffee cubes to, you can check them out below:
+If you’re interested in trying out a few of my favorite drinks I like to add these cubes to, you can check them out below: